LeBron James seeks fifth MVP award; James Harden, Anthony Davis eye first

 Houston's James Harden and Cleveland'sLeBron James are among the finalists for the NBA's MVP award, and Philadelphia'sBen Simmons and Utah'sDonovan Mitchell are among the finalists for the Rookie of the Year honor, the league announced Wednesday.

 Most awards will be voted on by a panel of 100 media members.
-Fans will get to vote for several awards as well.
+Fans will get to vote for several awards.
 The results will be announced June 25 during a televised show in Los Angeles.

 New Orleansbig man Anthony Davis rounds out the finalists for the MVP award.